 Corporate Structure.
 The Settlement Agreement authorizes Con Edison to create a holding company and establishes guidelines governing transactions among affiliates.
-The formation of the holding company is subject to the approval of Con Edison's shareholders, FERC approval and the consent of the Nuclear Regulatory Commission.
+The formation of the holding company is subject to the approval of Con Edison's shareholders, approval of FERC and the consent of the Nuclear Regulatory Commission.

 Upon formation of the holding company, Con Edison will become a subsidiary of the holding company, and Con Edison's common shareholders will automatically become the shareholders of the holding company.
-Con Edison expects that the holding company would initially also have unregulated energy supply, energy services and new ventures subsidiaries.
-The energy supply subsidiary may become an unregulated owner and operator of electric generating plants and marketer of electricity.
-It is expected that Con Edison's existing gas marketing subsidiary, ProMark Energy, Inc., will be transferred to the holding company to become a full-service provider of energy services engaging in both wholesale and retail sales of electricity and gas and related services.
-Likewise, Con Edison's existing subsidiary, Gramercy Development, Inc., is expected to be the new ventures subsidiary through which the holding company will develop other opportunities in both energy and non-energy fields, both domestically and internationally.
+Con Edison's existing subsidiaries, ProMark Energy, Inc., and Gramercy Development, Inc. will be transferred to the holding company.
+ProMark Energy was formed by Con Edison in 1993 to market gas and related services, and is expanding its operations to become a full-service energy service company.
+Gramercy Development was formed by Con Edison in late 1996 to invest in energy infrastructure development projects and the marketing of Con Edison's technical services.
+It is expected that Gramercy Development will develop other opportunities in both the energy and non-energy fields domestically and internationally.
+The holding company may establish other subsidiaries from time to time, including one or more subsidiary holding companies to hold its Con Edison stock and the stock of other subsidiaries.
 The Settlement Agreement limits the dividends that Con Edison could pay to the holding company to not more than 100 percent of income available for dividends calculated on a two-year rolling average basis.
 Excluded from "income available for dividends" will be non-cash charges to income resulting from accounting changes or charges to income resulting from significant unanticipated events.
 The limitation will not apply to dividends necessary to transfer to the holding company proceeds from major transactions, such as asset sales, or to dividends reducing Con Edison's capital ratio to a level appropriate to Con Edison's business risk.